Aftaab25/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-A Pomodoro Timer for Unix/Linux Terminals.
+A Pomodoro Timer for better focus.
-(Currently abandoned, would come back to it when I get time)